Charlotteis/tangodjangotut/process.md

     - Update category view to handle a POST request.
 View must then include any search results on context_dict
     - Only authenticated users can search in a category

+- START CHAPTER EIGHTEEN (jQuery and Django)
+- Add jQuery to Project
+- Messed around with jQ.

 ### Notes